 The guard can be raised by hand when installing or removing saw blades or for inspection of the saw.
 NEVER RAISE THE BLADE GUARD MANUALLY UNLESS THE SAW IS TURNED OFF.

 NOTE: Certain special cuts of large material will require that you manually raise the guard.
-Part to Cutting Large Material under Special Cuts.

 Refer to Cutting Large Material under Special Cuts.

 The front section of the guard is louvered for visibility while cutting.
 Although the louvers dramatically reduce flying debris, they are openings in the guard and safety glasses should be worn at all times when viewing through the louvers.